 - Each Student will have access to both the live-stream and the video of the Pocahontas Women’s Leadership Conference at Henricus Historical Park planned for later this summer 2020

-Pocahontas and the Virginia Indians – Titles of the 10 class segments
+Pocahontas and the Virginia Indians – 10 Class Titles and date available on-line

-- Class #1 (June 15-21) — Intro to the Project, the Course and the Virginia Indians
+- Class #1 (Avail.
+June 15) — Intro to the Project, the Course and the Virginia Indians

-- Class #6 (July 20-26) — Pocahontas – Ambassador of Cross Cultural Understanding
+- Class #6 (Avail.
+July 20) — Pocahontas – Ambassador of Cross Cultural Understanding

 Pocahontas and the Virginia Indians – Final Course Activities